Dru-Mara/EvalNE/docs/source/index.rst

     :alt: EvalNE logo
     :align: center

-EvalNE is an open source Python library designed for assessing and comparing the performance of Network Embedding (NE) methods on Link Prediction (LP), Network Reconstruction (NR), Node Classification (NC) and vizualization tasks.
-The library intends to simplify these complex and time consuming evaluation processes by providing automation and abstraction of tasks such as model hyper-parameter tuning, selection of train and test edges and nodes, negative sampling and selection of the evaluation metrics, among many others.
+EvalNE is an open source Python library designed for assessing and comparing the performance of Network Embedding (NE) methods on Link Prediction (LP), Sign Prediction (SP), Network Reconstruction (NR), Node Classification (NC) and vizualization downstream tasks.
+The library intends to simplify these complex and time consuming evaluation processes by providing automation and abstraction of tasks such as model hyper-parameter tuning and model validation, node and edge sampling, node-pair embedding computation, results reporting and data visualization, among many others.
 EvalNE can be used both as a command line tool and as an API and is compatible with Python 2 and Python 3.
-In its current version, EvalNE can evaluate unweighted directed and undirected simple networks.
+In its current version, EvalNE can evaluate weighted directed and undirected simple networks.

 EvalNE is provided under the MIT_ free software licence and is maintained by Alexandru Mara (alexandru(dot)mara(at)ugent(dot)be).
 The source code can be found on GitHub_.